mani-agah-esmaeilzad/lia_team/README.md

 We welcome contributions to the LIA Team Hygiene Store Accounting Software.
 If you have a feature request, bug report, or wish to contribute code, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT [LICENSE](https://choosealicense.com/licenses/mit/).
 For more information, please refer to the LICENSE file.

 ## Contact
 If you have any questions, feedback, or need assistance, please feel free to reach out: